kannankvs/kvskSONiC/SONiC on virtual machine for Windows.md

 ## SONIC on virtual machine for Windows

+This document describes the implementation of SONiC on virtual machine using windows machine and qemu.
+Please find the step by step on the implementation below,

+1. Download and install QEMU for windows
+2. Download SONiC image
+3. Initialize SONiC in QEMU

 #### 1. Download and install QEMU for windows
 Go to: https://qemu.weilnetz.de/w64/ to download qemu-w64-setup-xxx.exe and install it to your windows machine.